-Overdue Payments All financial obligations are to be met by the end of May, which marks the end of the fiscal year.
-Lack of payment will also prevent re-enrollment for the following school year.
-A late fee will be charged if payments are not received on time.
-Overdue accounts may be turned over to an independent agency for collection purposes.
+Overdue Payments All financial obligations are to be met by the end of May.
+Students will be unable to attend the next school year if their account is past due.
+Students will be unable to re-enroll in January if their account is past due.
+A late fee will be charged by TADS if payments are not received on time.
+A returned payment fee will be charged by TADS if payments are returned.
+Accounts that are overdue 91+ days past due may be turned over to an independent agency for collection purposes.